 - Wizz all ingredients up in a high speed blender until smooth and creamy

-If you love chocolate like me then you will never miss an opportunity to go for the cacao options in all things.
-I don’t mind admitting I’m an addict (yes, it’s a thing), and this is just the sort of thing that would float my boat right down the river.
+If you love chocolate, then you will never miss an opportunity to go for the cacao options in all things.

-It has everything to get you jumping out of bed in the morning, such as the words ‘chocolate’ and ‘peanut butter’ in the same sentence, which both happen work like a dream together.
+It has everything to get you jumping out of bed in the morning, such as the words ‘chocolate’ and ‘peanut butter’ in the same sentence.
+And, they both happen to work like a dream together.

 - 1 x sliced, frozen, very ripe banana